-The Ophthalmoscope : its mode of application explained, and its value shown, in the exploration of Internal Discusses of the Eye.
+The Ophthalmoscope : its mode of application explained, and its value shown, in the exploration of Internal Diseases of the Lye.
 By Jabez Hogg.
-(John Churchill.)-The invention of the ophthalmoscope for surgical purposes ranks next to that of the stethoscope for the discrimination of diseases of the chest, or of the stereo-scope, to speak more popularly, in optical science.
-It is gratifying to find how much opthalmic science has been advanced by this simple instrument, which is merely a combination of a mirror and convex lens, means of which the light, reflected from the back of the eye, makes visible to the observer the nature of the injury going on in its deepest structures. + Mr. Hogg describes the various diseases which he has detected by the aid of this instrument, but as our readers would scarcely understand the technical terms, we forbear to enter upon this part of the subject.
+(John Churchill.)-The invention of the ophthalmoscope for surgical purposes ranks next to that of the stethoscope for the discrimination of diseases of the chest, or of the stereoscope, to speak more popularly, in optical science.
+It is gratifying to find how much opthalmic science been advanced by this simple instrument, which is merely a combination of a mirror and convex lens, by means of which the light, reflected from the back of the eye, makes visible to the observer the nature of the injury going on in its deepest structures.
+Mr. Hogg describes the various diseases which he has detected by the aid of this instrument, but as our readers would scarcely understand the technical terms, we forbear to enter upon this part of the subject.
 It is evident that the progress of science is giving new helps to medicine as well as to other branches of philosophical inquiry.
-Descriptions of Victoria, South Australia, New South Wules, Wellington, Tasmania, Nelson, Canterbury, and New Zealand, the first six by the Editor of the Australian and New Zealand Gazettes.
+Descriptions of Victoria, South Australia, New South Wales, Wellington, Tasmania, Nelson, Canterbury, and New Zealand, the first six by the Editor of the Australian and New Zealand Gazettes.
 (Algar and Street.)
-In issuing this series of cheap publications, Messre.
-Algar and Street have well carned the gratitude of all intending emigrants.
+In issuing this series of cheap publications, Messrs.
+Algar and Street have well earned the gratitude of all intending emigrants.
 These little works are not got up in the catchpenny style of the day; they contain, in a small compass, solid and reliable information, and will save not only time and disappointment to the emigrant who studies them carefully, but money also.
-The price of these pamphlets varies from 3d. to 5d., and for this insignificant sum a fund of useful information is furnished relative to the history, the climate, the political institutions, the revenue, the population, the society, of, and refer the reader to another part of our columns.
-"Researches on Light" is written in an agreeable, informing, and philosophic spirit.
-"Our Army in India" contains much sound matter.
+The price of these pamphlets varies from Bd. to 5d., and for this insignificant sum a fund of useful information is furnished relative to the history, the climate, the political institutions, the revenue, the population, the society, the productions and exports, and the land sale regula-

 THE ILLUSTRIOUS HENRIES.

 The Book of the Illustrious Henries.
 By John Capgrave.
 Translated from the Latin by the Rev. Francis Charles Hingeston, M.A.
 Longman and Co.

-This is a translation of Johannis Capgrave Liber de Illustribus Henricis, and both the original and this version form a portion of the series now issuing by the Government under the superintendence of the Master of the Rolls.
+THIS is a translation of Johannis Capgrave Liber de Illustribus Henricis, and both the original and this version form a portion of the series now issuing by the Government under the superintendence of the Master of the Rolls.
 The vapid, handsome, complete, and cheap manner in which these valuable illustrations of English history are being published reflects credit on all connected, and goes far to redeem the old dilatory and extravagant way in which the former works of the Record Commission were put forth.

-At present we have only to do with the transla-tion, the original not having reached us.
-Capgrave,
+At present we have only to do with the transla-